sjpeacock/Sea-lice-database/README.md

 #### 4. Data verification

-August 31, 2016: 2016 data checked and added to database by S. Peacock.

 December 2015: Verified up to and including 2015.
+August 31, 2016: 2016 data checked and added to database by SJP.
+October 8, 2017: 2017 data checked and added to database by SJP.

 ### B. Accessibility